mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 The craziest thing about all his work is that there's seemingly no angle.
 Usually, when you see someone invest so much into their writing, it's usually obvious how it benefits them: they have a Substack or [some paid course](/retrospectives/2024/09/#what-should-i-do-with-my-hacker-news-course) that earns them money, and their free articles are [loss leaders](https://en.wikipedia.org/wiki/Loss_leader).
 But I can't find any angle or profit motive in any of Lakeman's stuff.
 He seems to just love [thinking deeply about things and sharing his thoughts](https://mattlakeman.org/2020/10/06/thoughts-on-meaning-and-writing/).

-Anyway, this Ukraine post, I naturally assumed he visited before the war, but it turned out that he visited two months into the war and interviewed people within miles of the front lines.
+Anyway, back to this Ukraine post.
+I assumed that he visited before the war, but it turned out that he visited two months into the war and interviewed people within miles of the front lines.
 I found it interesting to see coverage of the war from someone who's not career journalist but still interviewed a variety of real people in Ukraine.
+It feels like a more authentic and personal view into the situation than anything I've seen from traditional media channels.

 ### _Cyberpunk 2077_ (video game)